Creating Plot Twists

 });

-title: thread.subject,
+title: conversation.subject,

-notes: thread.messages.map((msg) => ({
+notes: conversation.messages.map((msg) => ({

 content: msg.body,